AC Milan has criticized Kevin Constant for walking off the pitch over racial abuse during the the club's friendly with Sassuolo.

 "You cannot leave the pitch."

-Milan subsequently released a statement reiterating their desire to see its players speak to the referee before storming off the field of play in future.
+Milan subsequently released a statement reiterating their desire to see their players speak to the referee before storming off the field of play in future.

 It read: "This was not a decision he [Constant] should have taken upon himself to make.

-FIFA also wanted to stress that, though the organization wants to see racism stamped out of football, walking off is not a viable solution for players.
+FIFA also wanted to stress that, though the organization want to see racism stamped out of football, walking off is not a viable solution for players.

 "FIFA is monitoring the situation and awaiting the result of the investigation launched by the Italian FA," it said in a statement to Omnisport.